ghiscoding/remove-glob/README.md

 A tiny cross-platform utility to remove items or directories recursively, it also accepts an optional glob pattern.
 There's also a CLI for easy, cross-platform usage.
 It uses 2 small dependencies [tinyglobby](https://www.npmjs.com/package/tinyglobby) for glob support and [cli-nano](https://www.npmjs.com/package/cli-nano) for the CLI.

-Inspired by [rimraf](https://www.npmjs.com/package/rimraf) and [premove](https://www.npmjs.com/package/premove) but also supports glob pattern to remove files or directories.
+Inspired by [rimraf](https://www.npmjs.com/package/rimraf) and [premove](https://www.npmjs.com/package/premove) but also supports glob pattern to remove multiple files or directories.

 ### Install
 ```sh